This post may contain affiliate links. Read my disclosure policy.

-And about those goody bags, since I am new to having a kid in school, and unfortunately most places seem to want packaged food now, due to all of the kids with allergies, let me know if you have any recommendations for good treats to send in for holiday parties, let me know in the comments.
+Since I am new to having a kid in school, and unfortunately most places seem to want packaged food now, due to all of the kids with allergies, let me know (in the comments, below) if you have any recommendations for good treats to send in for holiday parties.

 - 1/2 cup brown rice syrup